mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 end
 {% endhighlight %}

 The naive mark and sweep implementation is even simpler than reference counting in the respect that no write barrier is involved.
-When objects are allocated, if no memory is available, the GC is invoked.
+When object allocation is requested, if no memory is available, the GC is invoked.
 Starting from a set of objects (the *matter* in Bacon et al.'s formulation) known as the *roots*, the entire reachable heap is scanned, and objects which are referenced are *marked* as alive.
 The full heap is then scanned and objects which aren't marked are presumed dead, and collected.
 Here's Ruby pseudocode for a naive mark and sweep, again translated from Jones.

 {% highlight ruby %}
 # The program interface to the heap